Parth Hospital

 Bidis contain more amount of nicotine than traditional cigarettes.
 Also bidi doesn’t have filters, hence there is inhalation of other toxic substances too like carbon monoxide.

-Both contain tobacco.
-But the difference is the concentration and the method.
 In cigarettes concentration of tobacco is more and in Hookah it is less.
 And again in smoking a cigarette you inhale the smoke directly while in Hookah the smoke you inhale is filtered by the Water (or whatever you've chosen as base).

 However, both lead to inhalation of toxic smoke and can both cause addiction.